zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/Pico W Lesson Plan/README.md

 ## [Connecting to the Internet.py](https://github.com/zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/blob/Master-Repo/Pico%20W%20Lesson%20Plan/Connecting%20to%20the%20Internet.py)<br>

 There are many ways to connect a PIco W to the internet.
-One of the ways includes running an HTML file inside a Python script.
+One of the ways includes running an HTML file inside a Python script.<br>
+(the files inside the folder Chapter 3.2 (Connecting to the Internet) can be directly uploaded to your Pico W)

 ```